dabamos/dmpack/guide/guide.md

 - [Power Saving](#sys-conf-power) -- Disable USB power saving on Linux.

 - [Cron](#sys-conf-cron) -- Add cron jobs to run programs periodically.

-## Message Queues {#sys-conf-mqueue}

-The sensor node must have POSIX message queues enabled.

-Linux []{#sys-conf-mqueue-linux}

-:   The POSIX message queue file system should already be mounted on
-    `/dev/mqueue` by default.
-Otherwise, run:

-        # mkdir -p /dev/mqueue
-        # mount -t mqueue none /dev/mqueue

-    Set the maximum number of messages and the maximum message size to some reasonable values, for example:

-        # sysctl fs.mqueue.msg_max=32
-        # sysctl fs.mqueue.msgsize_max=16384

-    The maximum message size has to be at least 16384 bytes.
-Add the settings to `/etc/sysctl.conf` to make them permanent:

-        fs.mqueue.msg_max=32
-        fs.mqueue.msgsize_max=16384

-FreeBSD []{#sys-conf-mqueue-freebsd}

-:   On FreeBSD, make sure the kernel module `mqueuefs` is loaded, and the
-    message queue file system is mounted:

-        # kldstat -m mqueuefs
-        Id  Refs Name
-        522    1 mqueuefs

-    Otherwise, we can simply load and mount the file system:

-        # kldload mqueuefs
-        # mkdir -p /mnt/mqueue
-        # mount -t mqueuefs null /mnt/mqueue

-    To load messages queues at system start, add the module `mqueuefs` to `/etc/rc.conf`, and the file system to `/etc/fstab`:

-        # sysrc kld_list+="mqueuefs"
-        # echo "null /mnt/mqueue mqueuefs rw 0 0" >> /etc/fstab

-    Additionally, we may increase the system limits of POSIX message queues with *sysctl(8)*, or in `/etc/sysctl.conf`.
-The defaults are:

-        # sysctl kern.mqueue.maxmsg
-        kern.mqueue.maxmsg: 32
-        # sysctl kern.mqueue.maxmsgsize
-        kern.mqueue.maxmsgsize: 16384

-    The maximum message size has to be at least 16384 bytes.

 ## Time Zone {#sys-conf-tz}